Transmission Revenue Reset Process

 Overview final expenditure forecasts and positions and explain how we have reflected stakeholder feedback into our Revenue Proposal

-You can have your say be emailing us.
+You can contact us and have your say by emailing email@example.com

 C. Lodgement and AER Decision milestones